HL7/davinci-alerts/source/pages/guidance.md

 ### Introduction
 {:.self-link}

 FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan to communicate the details of where care was delivered and help to ensure timely follow-up as needed.
-This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services.
-Da Vinci Alerts are transacted either using one of the following interactions:

-1. A FHIR RESTful push directly to “registered” Alert Recipient or via an Alert Intermediary.
+This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services. *For the initial phase*, alerts are transacted using the Da Vinci [`$notify`] operation to to push directly to “registered” Alert Recipient or Alert Intermediary.

-1. A FHIR based subscription with notifications being sent to a subscriber who is the Alert Recipient or Alert Intermediary.
+This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and revision to the Subscription resource for FHIR R5.
+In a future version this guide, a subscription based notification is planned which will align with the outcomes of the Argonaut project.

 ### Preconditions and Assumptions